RKrahl/icat-server-test/README.rst

 from the test server and replace it with example content.
 Do not configure the tests to access a production server!

+Furthermore there are some settings in tests/pytest.ini that you might need to tweak.

 Usage
 -----